|

 during feeding by petting, brushing, massaging, and

 talking to the dog while he or she eats.
-While a dog

-chicken or a piece of cheese into the food bowl.
+chicken or a piece of cheese.

 How to respond to food and toy